tekartik/sqflite/sqflite_common_ffi/doc/using_ffi_instead_of_sqflite.md

 As a side note, `sqfliteFfiInit` is only made to be convenient during development.
 You can customize the setup (finding/loading the sqlite shared library) by following [sqlite3](https://pub.dev/packages/sqlite3) documentation.

-As another note, `getDatabasesPath()` has a lame implementation on Linux and Windows.
+As another note, `getDatabasesPath()` has a lame implementation on Linux and Windows when using ffi (so on Mac too if you are using ffi as well). you'd better rely on a custom strategy using package such as `path_provider`.

 ## Long term planning